aldebaran/qibuild/doc/source/ref/manpages/qitoolchain.rst

   add a new qiBuild package to the given toolchain

 import-package -c TOOLCHAIN_NAME [PACKAGE_NAME] PACKAGE_PATH
-  import a binary package into the given toolchain
+  import a package (binary archive or install directory) into a qiBuild package

   Convert the binary package to a qiBuild package and automatically add it to the toochain.